kazantseva-anna/evra-tests/README.md

 3. Run all the tests again.
 Now they should pass.

 Normally, it should not be the case since you do not want to compare screenshots done in different setups.
 The proper way to do it would be to check screenshots regularly in CI pipeline within the same container.
 (Or spinning the same container locally if it is really needed.)

+## Code formater

+The following commands can be used to format the code in the repo:

+- `npm run prettier` - to check if there are any issues in the files
+- `npm run fix` - fixes the format issues